I love statistics. I love being shocked by them and I get all gossipy in a "Did you know…..." teeth sucking kind of way.

 You are more likely to reach a moment of clarity when you are actually living, having fun and meeting people.

-The real "YOU" knows what she needs to do to live her life happily and contently as easily as she knows whether she prefers tea of coffee.
+The real "YOU" knows what she needs to do to live her life happily and contently, she just needs a reminder.